FAForever/wiki-pages/faf-version-guidelines.md

 > **IMPORTANT NOTES:**
-> - **Map upload of approved content stays in the hands of <span style="background-color: yellow">FAF Creative staff / authorized FAF map maker</span>!
+> - **Map upload of approved content stays in the hands of <span style="background-color: yellow"> authorized `FAF version` map maker</span>!
 Don't upload any `FAF version` map without authorization!**
-> - **If you can’t meet the requirements mentioned in this document, you are not qualified / allowed to create and upload a `FAF version` map.**
+> - **If you can’t meet the requirements mentioned in this document, regardless of your authorization status, you are not qualified / allowed to create and upload a `FAF version` map!**
 > - **Adaptive maps and maps with individual assets are even harder to rework and require a total understanding of all dependencies.**

 ## 1.1 Community Support {#sec-1-1}